 “(a) for a first offence, to a fine of not less than $1,000 and not more than $5,000; and

 (b) for each subsequent offence, to a fine of not less than $2,000 and not more than $5,000,

 or to imprisonment for a term of not more than six months, or to both.
 R.S.O.
 1990, c.
 H.8, s.
 53 (1); 1997, c.
 12, s.
 7 (1).”

 The media release from the Thunder Bay Police Service doesn’t detail whether this is a first or subsequent offence for the driver.
 If the offence is a first offence, the total-payable fine would range between $1,250 and $6,250.
 If the offence is a subsequent offence, then the minimum total-payable fine would begin at $2,500.
-A conviction for driving on a suspended licence also results in a mandatory further 6 month suspension of driver’s licence on top of any pre-existing suspensions.
+A conviction for driving on a suspended license also results in a mandatory further 6 month suspension of driver’s license on top of any pre-existing suspensions.

-“(1.1) Despite subsection (1), every person who drives a motor vehicle or street car on a highway while his or her driver’s licence is suspended under section 41 or 42, even if it is under suspension at the same time for any other reason, is guilty of an offence and on conviction is liable,
+“(1.1) Despite subsection (1), every person who drives a motor vehicle or street car on a highway while his or her driver’s license is suspended under section 41 or 42, even if it is under suspension at the same time for any other reason, is guilty of an offence and on conviction is liable,

 (a) for a first offence, to a fine of not less than $5,000 and not more than $25,000; and

 (b) for each subsequent offence, to a fine of not less than $10,000 and not more than $50,000,